fuerdagegen/berlin-neighborhood-clustering/README.md

 ## Why raw counts are not suitable for modeling

-Raw amenity counts were intentionally not used as final modeling features because they are structurally biased and difficult to compare across neighborhoods.
+Raw amenity counts were intentionally excluded from the final modeling features because they are structurally biased and not comparable across neighborhoods.

 Absolute counts are influenced by multiple scale effects, including:

 - neighborhood area
 - population size
 - degree of urbanization

-This means that highly urban districts often show larger counts simply because they concentrate many amenities and activities.

-At the same time, larger neighborhoods may also accumulate higher counts due to their physical extent.
+As a result, highly urban districts tend to show larger counts simply due to the concentration of amenities and activities.
+Larger neighborhoods may also accumulate higher counts due to their physical extent.

-As a result, raw counts mix together:
+Raw counts therefore mix together:

 - urban intensity
 - neighborhood size
 - service concentration

-This makes them unsuitable as direct clustering features, because the model may primarily separate neighborhoods by scale rather than by functional urban profile.
+This makes them unsuitable as direct clustering features, as the model would primarily separate neighborhoods by scale rather than by functional urban profile.

 To ensure comparability and interpretability, count-based features were transformed into normalized representations such as:

 - amenities per km²
 - amenities per 1,000 residents
 - land-use shares
 - centroid-based proximity metrics

 Raw counts were retained only for initial inspection and data quality checks.